ezgibasar/TurBLiMP/README.md

 2. For the augmentation module, [the zemberek-full.jar file](https://drive.google.com/file/d/1RRuFK43JqcHcthB3fV2IEpPftWoeoHAu/view?usp=drive_link) should also be downloaded to the project directory.

 The dataset is also available on [Hugging Face](https://huggingface.co/datasets/ezgibasar/turblimp)🤗

+## :link: Attribution

+If you use our benchmark, please attribute it to the original authors:

+- Ezgi Başar, Francesca Padovani, Jaap Jumelet, Arianna Bisazza

+The citation for the associated paper will be provided soon.

 ## :unlock: License